-9th grade: Life of Christ and the Early Church 10th grade: New Testament Literature 11th grade: How to Study the Bible 12th grade: Biblical Worldview & Ethics Life of Christ and the Early Church - 1.0 credit This 9th grade course focuses on the New Testament Gospels, studied in chronological order from Christ's birth to His ascension and the beginning of the Church in Acts 1-7.
+9th grade: Life of Christ and the Early Church 10th grade: New Testament Literature 11th grade: How to Study the Bible 12th grade: Biblical Worldview and Ethics Life of Christ and the Early Church - 1.0 credit This 9th grade course focuses on the New Testament Gospels, studied in chronological order from Christ's birth to His ascension and the beginning of the Church in Acts 1-7.
 Emphasis is placed on the works of Jesus Christ for us in His faithfulness, death, and resurrection that alone justifies believers and reconciles us with God.
-We will explore the opportunities for trust that Jesus provides for us every day if we chose to follow after Him.
+We will explore the opportunities for trusting Jesus every day if we choose to follow after Him.
 New Testament Literature - 1.0 credit This 10th grade course focuses on the New Testament epistles, Romans through Revelation while using Acts chapters 8-28 as the historical and narrative backdrop.
 Students will learn the literary structure, purpose, and theme of each New Testament epistle.
 Emphasis is placed upon the understanding and proper application of basic doctrines and the relevancy of a lifestyle of trusting God.
 How to Study the Bible - 1.0 credit This 11th grade course focuses on developing the skill of hermeneutics through inductive Bible study.
 Students will learn to observe, interpret, and apply the Scriptures.
 A focus will be on the Old Testament narrative and how Jesus fulfilled the Mosaic covenant and what it means for the student in a practical sense.
-Biblical Worldview & Ethics - 1.0 credit This 12th grade course focuses on framing a biblical worldview that is useable and memorable in a world full of contrarian worldviews.
-Students will discover their own personal worldview and practice the application of a biblical worldview to today's cultural moral issues.
-Emphasis is placed upon the development and application of critical thinking skills so that students will build confidence in defending their faith while building bridges into the lives of people of other faiths.
-ENGLISH PHILOSPHY OF THE ENGLISH DEPARTMENT The JCS English Department believes in enriching the lives of students and preparing them for college and career success by offering a comprehensive study of language processes, literature, both verbal and written communication, and research.
-We strive to challenge our students and equip them with the tools to be successful readers, writers, and thinkers in the 21st century.
-Problem and project-based learning, highly participatory discussions ranging from informal small-group contexts to Socratic Seminars, collaborative tasks and discussion, reflection, close-reading, and research emphasizing both informational and digital literacies define the English classroom at JCS.
-Through this process, students are encouraged to listen, think, speak, and write critically about important issues raised by diverse texts, one another, and self.
-Course Progression:
+Biblical Worldview and Ethics - 1.0 credit This 12th grade course focuses on framing a biblical worldview that is useable and memorable in a world full of contrarian worldviews.
+Students will engage in questioning to discern a biblical worldview and practice the application of it to today's cultural moral issues.
+Emphasis is placed upon the development and application of critical thinking skills so that students will build confidence in defending their faith.
+Honors Biblical Worldview and Ethics- 1.0 credit This honors level 12th grade course focuses on framing a biblical worldview that is useable and memorable in a world full of contrarian worldviews.
+Students will engage in questioning to discern a biblical worldview.
+They will practice the application of a biblical worldview to today's cultural moral issues.
+Emphasis is placed upon the development and application of critical thinking skills so that students will build confidence in defending their faith. † Honors: Introduction to Christian Thought - .5 credit ELECTIVE for Ministry Leadership Pathway In Honors Introduction to Christian Thought, students will receive a broad overview of the historic roots and development of Christian thought, identifying and describing historical Christian doctrines and significant Christian thinkers.
+Students will be acquainted with the teaching and practices of the Church for nearly 2,000 years.
+This class is available for Juniors and Seniors. ↑ DE Exploring the Bible - .5 credit ELECTIVE For Ministry Leadership Pathway